phalcon-orphanage/docs/en/api/Phalcon_Mvc_View_Engine_Volt_Compiler.rst

 public *string*  **getTemplatePath** ()

-Returns the path that is currently beign compiled
+Returns the path that is currently being compiled